gvwilson/sql-tutorial/pages/index.md

 -   SQLite administrative commands start with `.` and *aren't* part of the SQL standard
     -   PostgreSQL's special commands start with `\`
 -   Use `.help` for a complete list
+-   Now the output format for the previous query is more readable

 [% double stem="select_star" suffix="sql out" %]